9 Ways to Lower Your Child Care Costs

-Child care is often one of the largest costs in a family budget.
-Until your child reaches kindergarten (usually five to six years old), the vast majority of child care options aren’t free.
-Even being a stay-at-home parent comes with the cost of extra physical and mental load, not to mention the lack of extra income.
+During those first few years years, childcare is often one of the largest costs in a family budget.
+From infant daycare up through pre-K, the vast majority of options are going to cost money.
+Even being a stay-at-home parent isn’t free—it costs you energy and brain space due to the extra mental load, not to mention the lack of extra income.

-Another common child care option is to hire a full-time nanny, but the benefit of individualized care comes at a much higher cost.
-Employing a nanny in 2023 at $15.04 an hour (the national average) for 40 hours per week has an average cost of about $31,000 per year.
+Another common childcare option is to hire a full-time nanny, but the benefit of individualized care comes at a much higher price.
+Employing a nanny at $15.76 an hour (the national average in 2024) for 40 hours per week has an average cost of about $32,800 per year.

 Government subsidies